Alfaxad/PenTango-NMA21/README.md

 ## Note.
-Apart from the jupyter notebooks, other parts of our work were not included in the repository since they exceeded the maximum limit og Github's file size.
+Apart from the jupyter notebooks, other parts of our work were not included in the repository since they exceeded the maximum limit of Github's file size.
 However they can be found via link -> https://deepnote.com/project/PenTango-3jLJgAhKSTGUcgRz43qUzw/%2FPenTango%20-%20Cichy.ipynb

 ## References.